maianhpuco/DIMVImputation/README.md

 The contents of this repo can be described as follows. ```/src``` folders:
 - ```DIMVImputation.py``` implements DIMV imputation algorithm.
 - ``` dpers.py``` implements DPER algorithm implementation for a normalizeed dataset, which computing the covariance matrix used in the DIMV algorithm.
-- ```conditional_expectation.py``` containing implemtation for the computation for the regularized conditional expectation for a slice position in the dataset given the covariance matrix.
+- ```conditional_expectation.py``` containing implemtation for the computation for the regularized conditional expectation for a sliced position in the dataset given the covariance matrix.

-# Usage:
+## Usage:

 - Step 1: Create a virtual environment named "env" and activate the environment
 - Step 2: Install the libraries from the "requirements.txt" file.